 - field documentation of violations of international humanitarian and human rights law, particularly through aerial bombardment, in East and West Africa;

 - mapping corporate, financial and organised criminal networks in the Middle East and Europe;

 - multi-country case studies of tax avoidance by UK and US multinationals in southern Africa and Ireland;

 - analysis and advocacy on international tax law and UK financial sector taxation;

 Since 2009 I have intermittently been a consultant field researcher for the Small Arms Survey on Sudan and South Sudan.
-I served as Aviation Expert for the UN Panel of Experts on Sudan in 2011, helping to document a modest renaissance of government airstrikes and non-Arab inter-ethnic fighting in eastern Darfur.
+I served as a member of the UN Panel of Experts on Sudan in 2011, helping to document a modest renaissance of government airstrikes and non-Arab inter-ethnic fighting in eastern Darfur.

 I have been fortunate in being able to collaborate with others to try to change policy and law.
-As Amnesty International’s Military/Security/Police researcher, I worked alongside the organisation’s country specialists to provide some of the evidential basis for the campaign for a global Arms Trade Treaty, and to shed light on the training of youth militias by foreign mercenaries in Guinea, and the use of missile-borne cluster munitions on the village of of Al-Maajalla in southern Yemen.
+As Amnesty International’s Military/Security/Police researcher, I worked alongside the organisation’s country specialists to shed light on the training of youth militias by foreign mercenaries in Guinea, and the use of missile-borne cluster munitions on the village of of Al-Maajalla in southern Yemen.
 In 2010, as a humanitarian policy advisor for Oxfam GB, I was responsible for advocacy to prevent the allocation of UK development aid on military and strategic grounds.